ftravers/datomic-tutorial/README.md

 GIT TAG: simple-first-query

-Hmmm&#x2026;  Okay this is kind of far from what we put in:
+Hmmm&#x2026;  Okay this is kind of far from what we put in.
+Below is the original data we trasacted into the DB:

     (def test-data
       [{:db/id #db/id[:db.part/user -1]